MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/Microsoft.Graph.CloudCommunications.md

 Read-only.

 ### [Get-MgCommunicationOnlineMeetingTranscriptContent](Get-MgCommunicationOnlineMeetingTranscriptContent.md)
-A field representing the content of the transcript.
+A field that represents the content of the transcript.
 Read-only.

 ### [Get-MgCommunicationOnlineMeetingVirtualAppointment](Get-MgCommunicationOnlineMeetingVirtualAppointment.md)